Our legal team are up-to-date with legal developments and understand their relevance to you.

 All commercial leases are different depending on the type of business that will be run from the premises.
 A lease of the rural property has many different features to a commercial lease in a CBD.

-If you need further detail on anything raised in this article – call South Geldard Lawyers today for an initial consultation
+If you need further detail on anything raised in this article – call Compensation lawyers Rockhampton today for an initial consultation

 It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.